 These projects are currently being written up and will be published soon.

 - 2 pilot projects at the Grieg Academy in Bergen

 These projects were completed in May 2018.
-Internal reports are planned and will be made available here.
+Internal reports are planned and will be made available on this site.

 A number of Academic Institutions, training courses and Music Departments have already shown significant interest in replicating and perpetuating the Integrated Practice and Learning project initiated at the Norwegian Academy of Music.
 Work is currently in progress to establish links with teaching institutions in Latvia, Scotland, Canada, Slovakia and the U.S. to broaden the scope of the project.

 Links will be included here as the project evolves.